 NASCAR champ Mike Stefanik, 61, dies in plane crash near Rhode Island

-Stefanik took off in a single-engine, single-seat Aerolite 103 from the Riconn Airport in Coventry, and had been turning back to the airfield when it crashed in a wooded area near the airport, Connecticut state police said.
+Stefanik took off in a single-engine, single-seat Aerolite 103 from the Riconn Airport in Coventry, R.I., and was turning back to the airfield when it crashed in a wooded area near the airport, Connecticut state police said.

 PAUL MENARD RETIRING FROM FULL-TIME NASCAR RACING, HERE'S WHO'S GETTING HIS SEAT